-We were first appointed auditors of the Company by the General Meeting of the Company's members in 1988.
+We were appointed auditors of the Company by the General Meeting of the Company's members in 1988.
 Our appointment has been renewed annually by shareholder resolution.
-Our total uninterrupted period of engagement is 34 years covering the periods ending 31 December 1987 to 31 December 2021.
+Our total uninterrupted period of engagement is 35 years covering the periods ending 31 December 1987 to 31 December 2022.

-Consistency of auditors' report with the additional report to the Audit Committee
+Consistency of auditors' report to the additional report to the Audit Committee

-We confirm that our audit opinion is consistent with the additional report presented to the Audit Committee dated 31 March 2022.
+We confirm that our audit opinion is consistent with the additional report presented to the Audit Committee dated 29 March 2023.

-Provision of non-audit services ("NAS")
+Provision of Non-audit Services ("NAS")

-We have not provided any prohibited NAS referred to in Article 5 of EU Regulation 537/2014 as applied by Section 72 of the Auditors Law of 2017, L.53(I)2017, as amended from time to time ("Law L.53(I)/2017").
+We have not provided any prohibited NAS referred to in Article 5 of EU Regulation 537/2014 as applied by Section 72 of the Auditors Law of 2017, L.53(I)2017, as amended from time to time ("Law L53(I)/2017").